Working with Data in the Grid View

 From here you can:

-The Column Manager provides a simple way to organize the column in the table.
+The Column Manager provides a simple way to organise the column in the table.
 You can use it to re-order the columns and to show/hide columns.
 Multiple columns can be changed in one go, including using drag and drop to re-order the columns.